roadrunner-server/docs/lab/accesslogs.md

-# HTTP Access logs
+# Access logs (HTTP)

 RoadRunner has the HTTP access logs support, which provides detailed information about incoming HTTP requests and responses.

 {% hint style="info" %}
 This feature is disabled by default, but it can be easily enabled by configuring the HTTP server.